 When it comes to stubborn lip products, makeup wipes alone may not be the solution you're looking for (hello, excess tugging and pulling).
 But when combined with a two-step cleansing routine, Zeichner says it'll definitely do the trick.
 This makeup dissolver from One/Size has a continuous mist that promises to instantly dissolve liquid lipstick—just spray onto your lips, let it sit for a few minutes, and wipe off with the One/Size Go Off Makeup Remover Wipes ($8) for ultra-clean lips.

 Consider a Cold Cream

-Cold creams are emulsions, or mixtures of water in oil, and they get their name because they feel cool when applied to the skin.
+Cold creams are emulsions, or mixtures of water in oil, and they may get their name because they feel cool when applied to the skin.
 "Because of their oil phase attracting soiling on the skin, they are great at removing makeup and are particularly useful in people who have dry skin since they offer moisturizing benefits," notes Zeichner.
-The cold cream from Pond's can be everything your lips need after spending the night in a matte lip—just apply a small amount onto your lips and wipe away with a warm washcloth.
+The cold cream from Pond's may be everything your lips need after spending the night in a matte lip—just apply a small amount onto your lips and wipe away with a warm washcloth.

 Create a DIY Exfoliator